vpenso/scripts/docs/services/pihole.md

 EOF
 vagrant up && vagrant ssh
 ```

+Install using the GitHub repository and a script:

 ```bash
 # after login install the software (make sure to select the
 # right network interface in the dialog)